dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

 This year BOSC is requesting submissions for a variety of different venues.

-1. Currently Intractable Problems In Bioiformatics: This session will follow the Keynote, and will be devoted to the delineation of areas of Information Technology or Bionformatics which are currently not solved or serviced by the current suite of Bioinformatics Software in existence.
+1. Currently Intractable Problems In Bioinformatics: This session will follow the Keynote, and will be devoted to the delineation of areas of Bioinformatics or Information Technology which are currently not solved or serviced by the current suite of Bioinformatics Software in existence.
 Speakers are invited to submit a detailed use case which currently cannot be satisfied with readily available toolkits and a summary of the problem sufficient to engage developers into discussions on how to solve the problem.
 The last venue of day two will be devoted to allowing attendees to present ideas for solving these problems.
-Talks will be 5 minutes long, with a few minutes for questions for the audience.
+Talks for both venues will be 5 minutes long, with a few minutes for questions for the audience.
 All problems, and ideas for solution will be published on the BOSC web site.

 <!-- -->